deciduously/tictactoe-hs/haskell-in-english.md

      -- End the game!
 ```

-Ok, this is a little bigger.
+Okay, this is a little bigger.
 It's a function of two arguments returning an IO monad which (I really hope) makes sense by now.
 This monad isn't returning anything (note that we havent stored a result to a binding with `<-`, we just called it inside our `do` block - which is to say our `then`/`>>` chain of monads), so `IO ()` is appropriate.
 This will just do some IO and will be responsible for terminating the process if we find a win.

 The `let...in` syntax is a way of creating function-local bindings not unlike `where`.
 In fact, they can often be used interchangeably and the difference is subtle: `let...in` is an expression, which can be used anywhere at all that expects an expression (kinda like `if...then...else`), whereas `where` is a syntactic construct that only come after a function body.
 I'm not going to get into the subtlies here, see the [Haskell Wiki](https://wiki.haskell.org/Let_vs._Where) for a more thorough discussion.